cli-d 0.1.0

 Help files

-function will automatically handle the flags -h
+The parseArguments function will automatically handle the flags -h and --help,

 but in order to have a really nice help file descriptions have to be added to each member.